- Statement facade with a contoured rippled effect that was continuously modified before and throughout design-assist

 A primary feature of the 10-story Snøhetta expansion is the rippling horizontal bands of the facade that were inspired by the fog and waters of the San Francisco Bay.
 The feature wall – the largest architectural application of fiberglass reinforced plastic (FRP) in the United States – consists of a composite assembly of an opaque FRP rain-screen panel in front of an insulated unitized backup system.

 The project was designed under a design-assist contract with the architect, meaning the design underwent many changes that required continual updates to cost estimates and material take-offs to validate targets were met.
 The architect initially provided standard architectural drawings and a BIM model.
 The initial information provided was based on design development and would knowingly change multiple times throughout the design lifespan of the project.
 The design team worked collaboratively to narrow in on a design solution that achieved architectural desire within budgetary constraints and material limitations.
+A project-specific 3D model exchange was established in design-assist to ensure a smooth transfer of information between multiple parametric platforms.

 The make-up of the enclosure was a juxtaposition of two key layers: 1) an outer rippled surface made of contoured fiberglass reinforced polymer (FRP) fabricated by Kreysler & Associates, and 2) an insulated opaque performance barrier with interlocking curtainwall technology and insulation.
 The outer ripple surface required each panel to be a unique geometry, thus requiring intensive CNC milling technology of unique molds for each of the 700+ panels out of polystyrene blocks.
 The inner performance curtainwall maximized off-site, shop-controlled assembly to maximize quality control of key features.
-Following fabrication of the FRP panels, they were transported to the curtainwall assembly shop where the two systems were mated before delivery to site.
+Following fabrication of the FRP panels, they were transported to the curtainwall assembly shop where the two systems were coupled before delivery to site.
 Both shops were within 40 miles of the project site.

 The SFMOMA enclosure is the result of a collaborative union between architect Snøhetta, leading FRP manufacturer Kreysler & Associates of American Canyon, California, and Enclos, one of the largest facade contractors in the United States.